Communication-Efficient Federated Learning with Accelerated Client Gradient: Proposed Approach

 \subsection{Discussion}

-While our formulation is related to existing works which also handle client heterogeneity by employing global gradient information for the local update, FedAGM has the following major advantages.
-First, the server and clients only communicate model weights without imposing additional network overhead for transmitting gradients and other information~\cite{karimireddy2019scaffold, xu2021fedcm}.
-Note that the increase in communication cost challenges many realistic federated learning applications involving clients with limited network bandwidths.
-Also, FedAGM does not require the server to compute or maintain any historical information of the model, which leads to extra saving of computational cost in the server.
-Second, FedAGM is robust to the low-rate client participation situations and allows new-arriving clients to join the training process immediately without warmup because, unlike~\cite{karimireddy2019scaffold, acar2020federated, li2021model}, the clients are not supposed to store their local states.
+While our formulation has something in common with the existing works that also address client heterogeneity using global gradient information for local updates, FedACG has major advantages.
+First, unlike~\citep{karimireddy2019scaffold, xu2021fedcm, gao2022feddc}, the server and clients in FedACG communicate only model parameters without imposing additional network overhead for transmitting gradients and other information; the server broadcasts $(\theta^{t-1} + \lambda m^{t-1})$ as a single message and each client sends $\Delta_{i}^t$ to the server.
+This is a critical benefit because the rise in communication cost challenges many practical federated learning applications involving clients with limited network bandwidths.
+Second, FedACG is robust to the low participation rate of clients and allows new-arriving clients to join the training process without a warm-up period because, unlike~\citep{karimireddy2019scaffold, acar2021federated, li2021model, gao2022feddc}, clients are supposed to neither store their local states nor use them for model updates.